 According to the National Science Foundation's 2021 report on Women, Minorities, and Persons with Disabilities in STEM, as of 2019, 9.1 percent of those graduating with a doctoral degree reported having a disability, a figure that includes people who are blind or low-vision.
 Inclusive teaching methods are needed to increase accessibility in STEM.

-A recent paper from Baylor University, led by Katelyn Baumer and published in Science Advances, was inspired by exactly this problem.
-Shaw designed a study to assess whether people could learn to recognize 3-D models, like those often used to teach science, with their mouths instead of with their eyes.
+A recent paper from Baylor University, led by Katelyn Baumer and Bryan Shaw and published in Science Advances, was inspired by exactly this problem.
+They designed a study to assess whether people could learn to recognize 3-D models, like those often used to teach science, with their mouths instead of with their eyes.
 “I probably wouldn’t be working in this area if it was not for my own child who is visually and hearing impaired and autistic,” Shaw stated in an email interview.
 Having his son be diagnosed with retinoblastoma at such a young age changed Shaw’s view of science and encouraged him to increase accessibility for blind or low-vision scientists within his field.

 Shaw is certainly not the first person to take advantage of the ability of our mouths and lips to spatially discriminate between items.
 For example, a Hong Kong student named Tsang Tsz-Kwan has taught herself to read Braille with her lips.
 Although not a traditional method to learn Braille, this case suggests that the mouth is able to recognize and distinguish patterns.